 This course is another one of my favorites because we get to hear three different eight-page essays from every student, and each dives into a momentous time in their life.
 It can be cathartic for some students.
 Sometimes there are tears, and sometimes students fight the process because it’s difficult, but I love to walk alongside them through those difficulties because once they finish, they realize that it’s a whole new way of thinking about their lives.

-Learn more about the Adult Degree Program at George Fox University
+Learn more about Accelerated Online Degrees at George Fox University

-As the dean of the Adult Degree Program, sometimes Jennie gets fun assignments, like talking about George Fox on the news!
-Watch her interview with KOIN, and learn all about the Adult Degree Program.
+As the associate dean of George Fox Digital, sometimes Jennie gets fun assignments, like talking about George Fox on the news!
+Watch her interview with KOIN, and learn all about Accelerated Online Degrees at George Fox.

 Watch video: Returning to School as an Adult is Possible: KOIN Interview | George Fox University